matheus-luciano/matheus-luciano/README.md

 <h1> Hello there 👋</h1>
 <h3> My name is Matheus.
-I'm a electronic engineering student at Universidade Federal de Itajuba</h3>
+I'm a electronic engineering student at Federal University of Itajuba</h3>

 <p> Currently studying and working with projects with HTML, CSS and JavaScript.